 Young drivers aged 15-20 years old are especially vulnerable to death and injury on our roadways.
 Nationally, almost one-fifth (19%) of all automobile fatalities are related to young-driver crashes.
 In 2011, 10.1% of all drivers involved in fatal crashes were aged between 15 and 20 years old (NHTSA, 2013).
 In 2011, Texas led the nation with 189 young driver fatalities and 477 young person automobile-related fatalities (NHTSA, 2013).

 Texas leads the nation in the rate of alcohol-related traffic deaths among 15-20 year olds.
 In FY 2012, Texas municipal courts heard 2,270 cases involving minors driving under the influence (DUI) (Annual Statistical Report for the Texas Judiciary, 2013).
 In 2012, 109 Texans aged 15-20 died in alcohol related automobile crashes.
 Of those 109 deaths, 46 were instances in which the deceased was the driver (TxDOT, 2012).

-Driving on the Right Side of the Road is a project aimed at social studies teachers at the elementary, middle and high school levels that is possible through a collaborative effort with the Texas Municipal Courts Education Center and Law Focused Education Inc. a project of the State Bar of Texas and funding through the Texas Department of Transportation.
+Driving on the Right Side of the Road is a project aimed at teachers at the elementary, middle and high school levels that is possible through a collaborative effort with the Texas Municipal Courts Education Center and Law Focused Education Inc., a project of the State Bar of Texas and funding through the Texas Department of Transportation.